prithvidev/Stacks/README.md

 # Stacks
-Stacks implementatoon using array and linked lists.
+Stacks implementation using array and linked lists.